oasis-open/cti-taxii-client/README.rst

 <https://www.oasis-open.org/resources/open-repositories/>`_.
 See the
 `Governance`_ section for more information.

-cti-taxii-client is a minimal implementation of client for the TAXII 2.0 server.
+cti-taxii-client is a minimal client implementation for the TAXII 2.0 server.
 It supports the following TAXII 2.0 API services:

 - Server Discovery